Pleaser Women Lose out – The Difference Between Pleasing and Giving

 How did the person you wanted to please react?
 Did the reaction you wanted last?
 Did the reaction you hoped for even occur at all?

 2) From now on, instead of focusing on how you might ‘upset people’, what you must do in this moment to prevent someone from being unhappy with you, or how you might ‘disappoint people’ or ‘make people dislike you’, start using some new language.
 As soon as you notice yourself reacting out of fear, ask yourself, what would really benefit me as well as this person right now?
 What would truly benefit our relationship?
+(Click here to register to watch the Commitment Masterclass for free.)

 For example, you may be scared to speak up in a situation where you feel your opinion is not as ‘clever’ or ‘right’ or that by speaking up, people will ostracize you.
 In fact, truly giving to these people would be to actually stand up with certainty and either share, or tell the truth.
 Whatever the situation calls for.